Druzai/Bot_Mc_discord/README.md

 ## Tested platforms

 * Windows 7 or higher (64 bit)
+  * For Windows 7 you have to use executable file built with Python 3.8!
+(It has the string `p3.8` in its name)
 * Linux (Debian-based) (64 bit)
 * macOS 11 or higher (64 bit)